isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

    }

 The IPv6 address leases are deleted the same way, but using :isccmd:`lease6-del`.
-The prefix IPv6 leases are also deleted using :isccmd:`lease6-del`, but with some extra steps.
+The IPv6 prefix leases are also deleted using :isccmd:`lease6-del`, but with some extra steps.
 The prefix should be referenced by its address and prefix length should be ignored.
-For example, to delete 2001:db8:1::/48, the following command can be used:
+For example, to delete 2001:db8:1::/48, the following command can be used.
+The ``subnet-id`` parameter is optional.

 ::